How to travel on a budget: travelers' tips and hacks

-Wondering how to travel Europe on a budget?
-Thinking of checking out the stunning landscapes of New Zealand?
 Whether a quick trip across the pond or a long journey to the other side of the world, it's smart to track fares prior to purchasing.
 The apps mentioned above can help you identify the perfect time to buy, usually two to three months in advance of your trip.

 4. Explore alternative accommodation

 Is it possible to score free accommodation while traveling internationally?

 In short, yes, it is, and the following options are just a few of many ways to help you travel abroad on a budget.
 However, you'll need to do a bit of preparation and expect a somewhat unorthodox international experience.